-1.10 Habitats Regulations Assessment (HRA)
+1.11 Habitats Regulations Assessment (HRA)

-1.10.1 European Directive 92/43/EEC is enacted in the United Kingdom through the Conservation of Habitats and Species Regulations 2010.
+- 1.11.1 European Directive 92/43/EEC is enacted in the United Kingdom through the Conservation of Habitats and Species Regulations 2010.
 These regulations clarify the responsibilities of the Plan Making Authority and set out the framework under which it should document the process.
 The Plan Making Authority should ultimately create a LDP that, as it is implemented, will have no significant effect (alone and in-combination) on the European Sites' resource.
-The European Site resource includes; Special Area of Conservation (SAC), Special Protection Area (SPA), Ramsar and European Marine Sites (EMS).

-1.10.2 The HRA, whilst not forming part of the SA/SEA, will however be prepared in parallel with it.
+The European Site resource includes; Special Area of Conservation (SAC), Special Protection Area (SPA), Ramsar and European Marine Sites (EMS). - 1.11.2 he HRA, whilst not forming part of the SA/SEA, has and will continue to be prepared in parallel with it.
 The HRA will require an iterative assessment of the impact of the LDP on the European Sites' resource to be integrated into the plan making process.